BenPowellDev/ii-tech-task-benp/README.md

 .env included as it is a generic site, but thought it good practice to use it just incase.

-Also worth noting, the ammount of times I was hit with a 'This website is under heavy load' message is tragic :(, thought all my tests were broken.
+Also worth noting, the amount of times I was hit with a 'This website is under heavy load' message is tragic :(, thought all my tests were broken, If you run the tests and encounter failures, check the attached video as it will show the page is under heavy load.

 #### README Sections:
 - [Task Questions](#task-questions)